 Now that we’ve gone over how to clean concrete statues, it’s time to take an in-depth look at how to paint them.

-Use the following information to get your concrete statue matching your desired look!
+Use the following information to get your concrete statue to match your desired look!

 Step 1- Wash

 If you haven’t already, you’ll want to wash your statue with the steps provided above.

 Again, be sure not to use any harsh chemicals that can damage the ground or damage the statue.